 Our app is the ultimate travel buddy; book tickets, check live train times, and more.

-The service to and from Manchester Piccadilly takes just 20 minutes, with 6 trains an hour and Piccadilly is a great transport hub itself with train connections to other parts of the UK.
+Trains to and from Manchester Piccadilly take just 20 minutes, with 6 trains an hour.
+Piccadilly is a great transport hub itself with train connections to other parts of the UK, including Liverpool, Leeds, Edinburgh and Newcastle.

 On arrival at the train station follow signs to the terminal buildings.
 Lifts, escalators and moving walkways are provided.